christophe0606/audiomark/README.md

 ## Inter-component buffers

-Each component connects to the other components or inputs via one or more buffers.
-These statically allocated buffers' storage is defined in `th_api.c` to allow the system integrator to better control placement.
+**With CMSIS-Stream, inter-component buffers (or FIFOs) are created by CMSIS-Stream.**

+The memory section where to map those buffer can be controlled with the macro `CG_BEFORE_BUFFER` to be defined in the CMSIS-Stream`custom.h` header

 ## Table constants